Flow-matic/Crypto-Price-App/README.md

 ---
    * Testing was done, by sending the app to friends and family as well as links posted on various social media platforms.

-   * As of submitting my project 4, I have contacted Streamlit through [email](assets/images/Email from streamlit.png) for information regarding testing the code, as previous projects I used Python Tutor, and was unable to use it during this time.
+   * As of submitting my project 4, I have contacted Streamlit through [email](https://github.com/Flow-matic/Crypto-Price-App/blob/main/assets/images/Email%20from%20streamlit.png?raw=true) for information regarding testing the code, as previous projects I used Python Tutor, and was unable to use it during this time. 🙈
 ___
 Research And Credits:
 ---